NurcholishAdam/Green_Agent/SYMBOLIC_OVERSIGHT_README.md

 # Neuro-Symbolic Oversight for Green Agent

 ## Quick Start

 ### Installation

 No additional dependencies required beyond the base Green Agent installation.
+*(Optional)* To enable advanced enhancements (LIMIT Graph, MODP, RLHF, distillation, MoE, evolutionary, FlexGen), ensure the `src/enhancements` modules are available and dependencies listed in the main `requirements.txt` are installed.

 ### Basic Usage